openrndr/orx/orx-fx/README.md

 ## Effects index

-Here's a (potentially incomplete) list of the effects provded by orx-fx.
+Here's a (potentially incomplete) list of the effects provided by orx-fx.
+Explore [the source](https://github.com/openrndr/orx/tree/master/orx-fx/src/commonMain/kotlin) for an up-to-date list.

 ### Anti-alias

- * `FXAA`, fast approximate anti-aliasing.
+ - `FXAA`, fast approximate anti-aliasing.

 ### Blends

 Blend filters take two inputs ("source" and "destination"), they are intended to be used in `orx-compositor`'s layer blend.
 All blend filters are opacity preserving.

 #### Photoshop-style blends

  - `ColorBurn`
  - `ColorDodge`
  - `Darken`